 A: Very good, Denise

 The first exchange might be overheard anywhere.
-However, in the second sequence, the third turn would be regarded as odd in many circumstances of everyday life – perhaps rather cheeky even.
+However, in sequence 2, the “very good” turn would be regarded as odd in many circumstances of everyday life – perhaps rather cheeky even.
 Yet it illustrates a format for conversational exchange that is quite commonplace in certain contexts: most obviously, classrooms.
-In a classroom there will be discrepancies of experience such that those with more knowledge (say, teachers) will be observed asking questions to which they themselves know the answers.
+In a classroom there will be role differences such that those with more knowledge (say, teachers) will be observed asking questions to which they themselves know the answers.
 In his article, Mehan goes on to elaborate the various ways in which this apparent violation of conversational norms is managed by teachers – a project elaborated further in classroom fieldwork reported by Edwards and Mercer (1989).
-That, in turn, had been built upon the work of Sinclair and Coulthard (1975) who documented what they termed the ‘IRF sequences’ of classroom dialogue: that is, ‘Initiation-Response-Feedback’.
+That, in turn, had been built upon the inflluential work of Sinclair and Coulthard (1975) who documented what they termed the ‘IRF sequences’ of classroom dialogue: that is, ‘Initiation-Response-Feedback’.

 The justification for close consideration of Denise-type simple sequences is as follows.
-First, there are a wide variety of choices available to Speaker A in exchanges of the second sort.
+First, there are a wide variety of choices available to Speaker A in 3- part exchanges of the second sort.
 There are both choices of A-style ‘initiating’ and choices of A-style ‘feedback’.
 It is worth exploring the fate of those different choices in relation to tutoring outcomes.
 Second, often these exchanges may not be quite so ‘simple’ as the one illustrated.
 In particular, they may extend over a longer period of turn-taking.
-Exchanges that are extended in that way are perhaps less characteristic of whole class conversation.
-They are more appropriate and practical within the intimacy of one-to-one tutoring formats.
-For instance, Edwards and Mercer (1989) did not regard IRF sequences addressed to whole classes as a species of ‘tutoring’ – as if such a practice might be applicable to large groups.
+Single IRF formats may be common in the flow of whole-class exchanges but extending or unfolding that format is more realistic within the intimacy of one-to-one tutoring formats..
+For instance, Edwards and Mercer (1989) did not regard IRF sequences addressed to whole classes as a species of ‘group tutoring’.
 Instead, they treated such exchanges as intending to establish or confirm “common knowledge”.
 That is, an evolving agreement about us (classroom members) all being on the same page and, therefore, possessing a readiness to construct new understandings that could evolve from that position.

 Yet even if the IRF sequence is directed only at an individual class member, it seems unreasonable for such an isolated IRF sequence between a teacher and ‘Denise’ to qualify as a case of tutoring.
-While it may describe two people interacting in a learning context, it still appears too impoverished to fit the “intentional act of guidance” that is presumed in tutoring.
-This implies a need to consider the form taken by a more extended exchange that makes it a credible case of tutoring.
+While it may describe two people interacting in a learning context, it is too impoverished to fit the “intentional act of guidance” that is presumed in tutoring.
+This invites considering the form taken by those more extended exchanges that define tutoring as a practice.

 Graesser, Person and Magliano (1995) examined various occasions of tutoring and suggested a characteristic 5-part sequence as an elaboration of the more familiar 3-part IRF.
 The steps below are derived from their report (and further discussed by Chi (1996)).

 The more traditional 3-part IRF exchange risks transmitting or confirming elements of knowledge in a mechanical or rote fashion.
-That may mean its impact on learners is more transitory.
 While implementing Steps 4 and 5 of the dialogue above promises a richer learning experience.
 Step 4 will often be particularly animated for participants.
 Indeed, examples of Step 4 often have whole 5-step sub-sequences embedded within them.
-The more advanced knowledge possessed by teachers may seem a guarantee that steps 4 and 5 will be straightforward to manage.
-But, through its repeated use, the knowledge of experts can become structured or sedimented in a manner sometimes termed “encapsulation” (Rikers, Schmidt and Boshuizen, 2000).
+The more advanced knowledge possessed by teachers might suggest that steps 4 and 5 will be straightforward to manage.
+But, through its repeated use, such expert knowledge can become structured or sedimented in a manner sometimes termed “encapsulation” (Rikers, Schmidt and Boshuizen, 2000).
 This means it may prove troublesome to access, unpack, and communicate in tutoring contexts.
-Moreover, the demand of Step 5 assumes that learners have credible insight into their own understanding and, if they do, that they can communicate it usefully.
-Thereby, the execution of what seems a straightforward way of talking can be rendered quite a challenge.
+Moreover, the demand of Step 5 assumes that learners have credible insight into their own understanding and, if they do, that they can communicate that insight usefully.
+In short, the execution of what seems a straightforward way of talking can be rendered quite a challenge.

 Evidently, any tutorial dialogue will be shaped by ‘local’ circumstances: factors related to the chosen domain of learning, the level of a learner’s understanding within it, the time or tools available, and so on.
 Therefore, participants in these relationships will always need to tune what gets done so as to complement the particulars of their context.
-Sadly, interactions that can’t be scripted make awkward topics for research.
-Determining exactly what works is difficult when an improvised ‘tuning’ of action remains in the control of participants, and not the researchers.
-Yet surely we can make progress on outlining some general principles of effective dialogue – if not a tutoring template?
+Sadly, interactions that can’t be ‘scripted’ make awkward topics for research.
+Determining exactly what works is difficult when an improvised ‘tuning’ of action remains in the control of participants, and not those who research it.
+Yet surely, we can make progress on outlining some general principles of effective dialogue – if not a tutoring template?
 This challenge will be addressed in the next Section, where one particularly influential model of tutoring will be introduced.

 2) Dialogue as scaffold

-Although these learning dialogues may inevitably be fluid or even idiosyncratic, this has not deterred researchers from examining what participants actually do within tutoring.
+A 5-part sequence such as that above is useful for describing a recurring pattern.
+But it fails to capture the communicative richness that lies underneath such phrases as “asks a question” or “collaboratively improve”.
 Observers have attempted to systematise such talk – hoping that this may contribute to an understanding of successful learning outcomes.
 But what is a suitable period in learners’ lives for studies that could give a good return on the effort of observation?
 Bloom’s research (1984) was on university students – learners in the later stages of formal education.
 Yet, often, progress in understanding general matters of psychological functioning will arise from considering the very early years of human development.
 Processes of psychological functioning may be more clearly visible at times in development when complexities of individual or contextual differences are minimised.
 Also, the activities designed by researchers may then have simpler goals and participants may have a smaller (and so more manageable) set of means for achieving those goals.
 An early year’s research agenda thereby promises to deepen our understanding of learning processes.

 Such considerations may apply to one program of tutoring research that was conducted in the mid-1970s and, since then, has been highly influential.
 Central to that program was a report by Wood, Bruner and Ross (1976) in which was described a study of 30 children aged 3, 4 and 5 years who participated in a tabletop building task.
 They had to combine 21 wooden blocks into a 9-inch pyramid while guided by an adult tutor.
 The tutor was required to provide support when children “stopped constructing or got into difficulty” (p.
 92).
 Analyses of what the adult did in this situation suggested a metaphor for guidance they termed “scaffolding”.
 Subsequently, this term has achieved significant prominence in discussions of tutoring.
 Although it is not without critics: some have argued that the metaphor is easily pushed too hard (e.g., Stone, 1993).
 For example, it risks implying that tutorial support is fixed or static, in the manner of a construction site scaffold.
 Or, similarly, it is something to be withdrawn at the end of an activity rather than being a support that evolves and affords extensions.
 However, the metaphor remains a rich one, not least because Wood and colleagues went on to itemise its constituent moves.
 They describe six discrete interventions adopted by the adult in their study, each contributing to the children’s’ progress.